 Overall, you need to use your judgment to determine which Nerf gun would be good for your young children.
 Some of the Mega Nerf or Rival options above might be age appropriate for your child at 5 or 6 but not for another child.
-That being said, Nerf Wars are a fun family activity when everyone, including your small kids, can participate.
-Let me know below, what Nerf blasters you like to use with your kids and don’t forget to take our interactive poll to see what others like.
+That being said, Nerf wars are a fun family activity when everyone, including your small kids, can participate.
+Looking for a Nerf Super Soaker read our review on the Most Powerful Super Soakers.

 ***Last Update: May 11 2019 added 3 new products, and adjusted our recommended Nerf Guns.
 Added safety section and more Nerf gun information.